This post may contain affiliate links. Please read our disclosure policy.

 Shaken Versus Blended

 The original Piña Colada was shaken with crushed or pebble ice.
-I personally love this method because it offers a different texture and it’s a lot simpler to make quickly.
+I love this method because it offers a different texture and it’s a lot simpler to make quickly.
 The shaken Piña Colada has very similar vibes to the Painkiller—another fantastic Tiki cocktail made with coconut and pineapple juice.

 The frozen Piña Colada can be made in a blender or single-serve Ninja, NutriBullet, etc. Blend until smooth and no longer “gritty.”
 Add ice if it renders too thin or watery.
-As a note, cream of coconut is best reserved for blended cocktails due to its thicker consistency.
-The ice helps to balance the added thickness.

 Piña Colada Recipe